-- 2,000-5,000 words divided into sections with section headings - Title page with title, name, full contact details, 28 word headline and word count - Biography of no more than 50 words - Referenced following MHRA style guidelines - Illustrations and tables in an appropriate format, labelled and with captions on a separate sheet architectural research quarterly Subscribe now for 2017
+- 2,000-5,000 words divided into sections with section headings - Title page with title, name, full contact details, 28 word headline and word count - Biography of no more than 50 words - Referenced following MHRA style guidelines - Illustrations and tables in an appropriate format. labelled and with captions on a separate sheet linking practice and research arq aims to publish significant, original research and design offering new insights into architecture.